 At the far south of our beautiful sunlit country of Croatia, there is a coastal town - the local centre of the Dubrovnik - Neretva County and the true pearl of the Adriatic.
-It is a town of old fishing boats and harbors, whose history truly resembles a fairy tale; the town that inspires poets and writers and that is the home of the world's purest and most beautiful beaches; and this is only scratching its surface.
+It is a town of old fishing boats and harbours, whose history truly resembles a fairy tale; the town that inspires poets and writers and that is the home of the world's purest and most beautiful beaches, and this is only scratching its surface.
 Looking for your dream vacation?
 Then lucky you for running across this article; everything you need is right in the beautiful city of Dubrovnik.

 So, how best to display the beauties of this city?
 Let us start from its history; it is well-known that the town was an independent republic from 1358 to 1808.
 Diversified manufacturing, salt export, transfer of the silver and lead in developed European countries and ultimately their own diplomatic skills of Dubrovnik citizens have helped them keep their city in an ideal position, with relatively good relations with the other countries.
 During that period, they successfully avoided frequent attacks of the Venetian Republic (today Italy).
-Those incredible 450 years this city was actually a country, which left a great impression; so great that nowadays, in a modern life, the breath of old times is still feeling all around.
+Those incredible 450 years this city was actually a country, which left a great impression; so great that nowadays, in modern life, the breath of old times is still feeling all around.

 After Pile Gate, probably the first thing that will catch your eye is the big Onofrio's Fountain, named after a Neapolitan builder Onofrio de la Cava.
 He designed it in the 15th century to satisfy the city’s water supply, as the fountain was once connected to a 20 km distant river.
 Originally it was richly decorated; it obtained its present form after the great earthquake in 1667.
 The fountain follows the main street of Dubrovnik, Stradun.
 The narrow, marbled streets teem with life that overflows into them from many shops, cafes and restaurants; therefore making Stradun ideal for a dinner or walk in the romantic note.
 The basic ingredients of almost every menu in the Old Town are fish and clams, and all the seafood delicacies that restaurants have to offer are usually just taken out of the blue depths of the Adriatic Sea.
 The best view of the remarkable coastal panorama will give you Dubrovnik’s Cable Car - voted (by the US portal Trip Advisor) to be the third best of the city’s attractions.
-Other interesting attractions are the fort Lovrijenac - the so-called Dubrovnik’s Gibraltar and a symbol of resistance to the Venetian Republic; and the old Franciscan and Dominican monastery.
+Other interesting attractions are the fort Lovrijenac - the so-called Dubrovnik’s Gibraltar and a symbol of resistance to the Venetian Republic; and the old Franciscan and a Dominican monastery.

-ACCOMMODATION AND TRANSPORT
+ACCOMMODATION AND TRANSPORT IN DUBROVNIK

 WHAT TO DO IN DUBROVNIK

 For the fans of the popular TV serial „Game of Thrones“, it would be strange not to visit the locations where some scenes were taken.
 A tour related to the „Game of Thrones“ will take you through the Old Town and the park above it, to the fort Lovrijenac and lastly to the island of Lokrum.
 A good guide should also be able to show you the exact places where some duels took place and the place of the famous Queen Cersei’s walk of shame.
-There are lot of islands surrounding the city.
-At the be forementioned Lokrum island, you will be welcomed by a beautiful botanic garden and ancient abandoned monastery.
+There are lots of islands surrounding the city.
+At the beforementioned Lokrum island, you will be welcomed by a beautiful botanic garden and ancient abandoned monastery.
 This small island also has a very dark past - it is believed that it was cursed by its first inhabitants; the Benedictines; because the authorities of the city had banished them from there.
 After the ‘Lokrum’s curse’, you may opt for a regenerative vacation in the pristine natural landscape; and what best provider than the National Park Mljet.
 Since it is stationed at the homonymous island, the visit to the park is possible by ferry from Dubrovnik and numerous excursion boats from Korčula.
-Its romantic sea caves and beaches, archeological sites and richness of life leave no one indifferent; even those seeking adrenalin challenges may take part in the traditional international triathlon race ‘Mljet Half Ironman’, carried out autumn.
-Pelješac is the region to visit if you are a wine lover; save a day for the wineries that will undoubtedly captivate you by their very scenery and the rich flavors of their many wines.
+Its romantic sea caves and beaches, archaeological sites and richness of life leave no one indifferent; even those seeking adrenalin challenges may take part in the traditional international triathlon race ‘Mljet Half Ironman’, carried out autumn.
+Pelješac is the region to visit if you are a wine lover; save a day for the wineries that will undoubtedly captivate you with their very scenery and the rich flavours of their many wines.
 In addition to wine, dare to try the popular Croatian liquor - rakija.
 Rakija is made from different fruits, such as plum rakija (šljivovica), rakija from grapes (lozovača) or pear rakija (viljamovka).
 Of course, as the icing on the cake, we should mention the beach.
-People of Dubrovnik can boast by the city’s warm, crystal clear sea, whose quality is even scientifically proven to EU standards.
+People of Dubrovnik can boast of the city’s warm, crystal clear sea, whose quality is even scientifically proven to EU standards.
 Since in Croatia there are no private beaches, feel free to have fun looking for the one that suits you best.
 If you yet decide to visit those popular ones, every tourist guide will most certainly lead you to Banje beach - a beautiful sandy beach near the City Walls.
-You should also find the Copacabana - a family beach with lots of content, including water slides for children, a center for scuba diving, water skiing, cafes and restaurants and special section designed and fully equipped to help people with disabilities.
-Other beaches include the ones in Lapad Bay, many nudist beaches, and the ones that got their name by the hotels by which they are located.
+You should also find the Copacabana - a family beach with lots of content, including water slides for children, a centre for scuba diving, water skiing, cafes and restaurants and a special section designed and fully equipped to help people with disabilities.
+Other beaches include the ones in Lapad Bay, many nudist beaches, and the ones that got their name from the hotels in which they are located.
 Have you ever wonder Why exchange students love Dubrovnik?

 Did you find something for yourself?
 Contact us for more information or any other help!